 When Should You Start Leash Training?

-Westies are lively and very curious terriers with a strong will and great self-esteem I can be jealous of, so trust me, it is better to start training early.
-They train easily (so they say, but our westie is stubborn as hell) as long as the training is not boring or too harsh for them, and there is a positive reinforcement involved.
+Westies are lively and very curious terriers with a strong will and great self-esteem.
+So trust me, it is better to start training early.
+They train easily (so they say, but our Westie is stubborn as hell) as long as the training is not boring or too harsh for them, and there is a positive reinforcement involved.

 Commonly, people start leash training their puppies at 10-12 weeks old.
 However, you can let your puppy wear a collar for a few hours a day from 8 weeks old to get used to it.

-A proper amount of exercise for your westie is not beneficial only for his health but also for behavior.
-An adult dog has a lot of energy that should be directed to exercise; otherwise, you might be dealing with problems like digging holes, excessive barking, etc.
+A proper amount of exercise for your Westie is not beneficial only for his health but also for behavior.

 I am going to use an example from our life.
-For as long as I can remember, Tasha (my westie bestie), as an adult dog, used to go out three times a day – in the morning, after school, and in the evening.
+For as long as I can remember, as an adult dog, Tasha (my Westie bestie) used to go out three times a day – in the morning, after school, and in the evening.
 How long were those walks?
-It always depended on different factors like the weather, her health, or sometimes me being late or being in a hurry, but usually 30 minutes.
+It always depended on different factors like the weather, her health, or sometimes me being late or in a hurry, but usually 30 minutes.

-Anyhow, any changes you are planning to do in the daily life of your dog, do them gradually.
-If you notice a sudden change in the behavior of your furry friend who usually loves strolling around and now refuses to go for a walk, or you suspect some health issues, you should always call a veterinarian for advice.
+Anyhow, any changes you are planning to make in the daily life of your dog, do them gradually.
+If you notice a sudden change in the behavior of your furry friend, who usually loves strolling around and now refuses to go for a walk, or you suspect some health issues, you should always call a veterinarian for advice.

 Can Westies Be Let Alone Outside?

-Honestly, my short answer is, no. I would never let my dog outside without supervision.
-I am not sure if you’ve read anything about the history of the West Highland White Terrier, but it is an earth dog that was bred for rodent hunting.
-So, it is deep in their roots to chase anything that moves, and even if your westie is well-behaved, I would not risk it.
+Honestly, my short answer is no. I would never let my dog outside without supervision.
+I am not sure if you’ve read anything about the history of the West Highland White Terrier, but it is an earth dog bred for rodent hunting.
+So, it is deep in their roots to chase anything that moves, and even if your Westie is well-behaved, I would not risk it.

 Do Westies Get Along With Other Dogs?

 Sometimes, we know that two female dogs can’t stand each other or that two intact male dogs dislike each other.
-Beware of this because you are responsible for your dog, and you should know his temperament, but always be cautious when introducing new furry friends, whether this is in a dog park or when you are approaching a strange dog outside.
+Beware of this because you are responsible for your dog, and you should know his temperament.
+Always be cautious when introducing new furry friends, whether this is in a dog park or when you are approaching a strange dog outside.

-As I mentioned before, I used to walk my dog 3 times a day for approximately 30 minutes.
-It was our routine when she was an adult, but since she is a senior (don’t tell her or I will be dealing with Westitude) with some health issues now, we normally do two walks a day.
-Again, the length of one walk depends on how she is doing that exact day and how the weather is.
+As I mentioned before, I used to walk my dog three times a day for approximately 30 minutes.
+It was our routine when she was an adult, but since she is a senior (don’t tell her, or I will be dealing with Westitude) with some health issues now, we normally go for two walks a day.
+Again, the length of one walk depends on how she is doing that day and what the weather is like.

-Some days, I take her out, and people who are walking their dogs (those who don’t know her) do not believe that she is 16 years old because she is literally running around sniffing everything.
-Or sometimes, when Tasha meets with a dog she likes, she goes crazy like a puppy and wants to play, and I have to calm her down because I am afraid she will have a heart attack or something.
+Some days, I take her out, and people walking their dogs who don’t know her don’t believe that she is 16 years old because she is running around sniffing everything.

 I wish you many happy walks.